Prayer wheel: Handheld wheels

 The handheld prayer wheel (mani lag 'khor) has a cylindrical, generally sheet-metal body (often beautifully embossed) mounted on a metal shaft or pin set into a wooden or metal handle that turns on a circular bearing commonly made of Turbinella (conch) shell.
 The cylinder itself is affixed with a cord or chain terminating in a small weight allowing it to be spun by a slight rotation of the wrist.
-The weighted chain, known as a “governor” in Western technology, stabilizes the wheel and keeps it spinning with less input from the practitioner than would otherwise be the case.
-When the prayer wheel is spun in prayer, the mantras inside become potent with the person's intent, allowing the practitioner to accumulate wisdom and merit.
+The weighted chain, acting as a governor, stabilizes the wheel and keeps it spinning with less input from the practitioner than would otherwise be the case.
+When the prayer wheel is spun in prayer, the mantras inside are believe to become potent with the person's intent, allowing the practitioner to accumulate wisdom and merit.